umitproject/network-admin/docs/source/plugin_tutorial.rst

 -------

 Developing widgets is pretty like writing plugins.
 You should start with writing a class deriving from Widget.
-It have to override the following
+It has to override the following
 fields: ``name``, ``description`` and ``template_name``.
 The first one is a name for your widget, the second is a description and it depends on you what user will find there, the last is a name of template file which will be used